The Making of Admission Webhooks, Part 1: The Concept

 We will cover the details at later implementation parts and just continue with these two points bear in mind.

-Side Effects
+Side effects

 If you make side effects, you need to prepare a reconciliation mechanism such as a control loop to ensure the “out-of-band” data is in the correct, latest desired state.

-Idempotence and Reinvocation Policy
+Idempotence and reinvocation policy

 Idempotence is one quality you frequently find in Kubernetes.
 If you are using mutating admission webhooks, it might be invoked several times depends on your Reinvocation Policy, because your mutating admission webhook is unlikely the only one.
 If you make changes to pods, chances are there are also mutating webhook doing the same.